Nebraska Online Sports Betting

 “Sports betting is illegal in Nebraska and we have no plans to change that”, Governor Ricketts said.
 “For every dollar in tax revenue, you spend three in social services to combat the effects of gambling” he continued.

 Currently then, Nebraska has almost no online betting options beyond DFS, not even online horse or greyhound racing.
-(For a full run down on attempts on fully legalizing DFS in Nebraska please see section below; “Nebraska’s Daily Fantasy Sports Laws”).
+(For a full run down on attempts on fully legalizing DFS in Nebraska please see section below; “Online Fantasy Sports in Nebraska”).

 Things rarely change with little warning without a change of government, however, there is no reason to believe change in Nebraska’s sports betting legalization position is currently imminent.